Rari-Capital/rari-stable-pool-contracts/DEPLOYED.md

 ### `RariFundToken`

-The Rari Fund Token (RFT) is an ERC20 token used to internally account for the ownership of the fund's assets under management (AUM).
+The Rari Stable Fund Token (RSFT) is an ERC20 token used to internally account for the ownership of the fund's assets under management (AUM).

 **v1.0.0**: `0x9366B7C00894c3555c7590b0384e5F6a9D55659f`